 Of course, after the nappy is soiled, you can wash it and then reuse it – there’s no need to throw it away in the bin.
 Additionally, if you look after them well, you can use them again if you have a second child.

 Unlike disposables, washable nappies are not full of chemicals or made with unnatural substances.
-They are usually made with 100% natural cotton, which is gentler on your baby’s bottom.
+They are usually made of 100% natural cotton, which is gentler on your baby’s bottom.

 Dirty nappies can be an unpretty sight at the best of times, without having to scrub out stains and think about getting them dry in time.
 It can be quite tricky, especially in the early days, to juggle parenting and any additional housework.
-This washing process can also be unachievable to those who live in flats or houses without a garden.
+This washing process can also be unachievable to those who live in flats or houses without a garden or parents who take their laundry to a local laundrette.

 Although reusable nappies don’t contribute to landfill, they still leave a lasting impact on our environment.
 The extra washing, especially at high temperatures, can mean that your energy usage increases, which is bad for the earth and your wallet.